-Tigress dies of kidney failure in Delhi zoo, samples sent for coronavirus testing
+Kidney failure, not coronavirus led to death of Delhi zoo's white tigress

-New Delhi, Apr 24: A tigress has died in Delhi Zoo due to "kidney failure" and authorities have sent her samples for coronavirus testing.
+New Delhi, Apr 24: A tigress has died in Delhi Zoo due to "kidney failure" and authorities who sent her samples for coronavirus came out negative.

 The 14-year-old big cat named Kalpana died on Wednesday evening and the carcass was cremated on Thursday following directions to minimise human-animal interface, an official from the Environment Ministry said.